lndura/ER-Nightreign-CT/README.md

 # About
 A Cheat Table, aka trainer for Elden Ring.
 Can be used for managing progression, modding parameters and looking for information.
+Uses CE2FS by Tremwill for easy contributing and tracking changes.
+It is also required to build it.

 # List of contributions:
 Temwill and Sfix: